 - 10 hours of CPE/CPD (one certificate provided for each session)

-- Flexible access for individual viewing or whole-school PD use
+- Flexible access for individual viewing or team PD use (each team member must register to access their own certificates)

 GROUP BOOKING DISCOUNTS APPLY FOR 3+ REGISTRATIONS